psteinbach/recaman/README.md

-# Recamàman Sequence Generator
+# Recamàn Sequence Generator

-This service generates squggily images based on a generated Recamàman Sequence.
+This service generates squggily images based on a generated Recamàn Sequence.
 Generator is custom.
 Useful for people who can't decide on a LinkedIn Profile Banner

 # Dependecies